I don’t think Microsoft will kill SCCM, and it will be supported for many years. There is much value added to SCCM investments for an organization.

 There is no additional server infra investment requirement for Mac device Management.
 Mac device management with Parallels Mac Management for Microsoft SCCM.

-There is no requirement of PKI certificate or HTTPS site system requirement for Mac Management with SCCM when you are using Parallels.
+There is no requirement for a PKI certificate or HTTPS site system requirement for Mac Management with SCCM when using Parallels.

 Missing Mac Management Capabilities?

 All the Mac Device management capabilities are available with SCCM add-on.

 Microsoft Intune has basic Mac Device management capabilities.
 The comparison with Intune and SCCM for Mac Management is not worth it.